VeiaG/payload-cmdk/README.md

 🌍 **i18n Support** - Built-in English and Ukrainian translations, easily add your own 🖥️ **Cross-platform** - Optimized shortcuts for both macOS and Windows/Linux

-[gif: Demo of opening command menu, searching for a collection, and navigating]

 ## Installation